Keep informed about our projects, latest news, appeals and events.

-Genesis Trust has been established in Bath for 22 years.
-We have seen many of the vulnerable and homeless adults in need of support in the city.
+Genesis Trust has been established in Bath for over 22 years.
+We have seen many vulnerable and homeless adults in need of support in the city and since 2010 have witnessed the rise in homelessness across the South West and the UK.

 The seeds of the Genesis Trust were sown in 1990 when Bath hairdresser, Gail Hodges, saw some homeless teenagers rummaging in a bin for food.
 Realising they were sleeping rough, Gail started providing them with soup each night and so started the Bath soup run which still operates today 365 nights a year.

-We help 640 adults every MONTH in Bath – and that is just scratching the surface of what we do.
+Across our projects we help around 640 adults every month in Bath – and that is just scratching the surface of what we do.

 To find out what the need in Bath really is, click on one or more of the links below.

-To find out about the services we provide, go to our How We Help page.
+To find out about the services we provide, please see our Projects page.